MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-location-organization.md

 ## Change an emergency location

+You can change emergency locations for your organization in the Microsoft Teams admin center or by using PowerShell.

-You can change the address information for a location only if the address isn't validated.
-If the address is already validated, and you need to change the address, delete the location, and then create a new location with the correct address.
+You can only update the address information for an emergency location if the address hasn't been validated.
+If an address has already been validated and you need to change the address, you must delete the location and then create a new location with the correct address.

 ### Using the Microsoft Teams admin center